conan-io/docs/versioning/lockfiles/configurations.rst

     This is an **experimental** feature subject to breaking changes in future releases.

 In the previous section we managed just 1 configuration, for the default profile.
-In many applications, packages needs to be built with several different configurations, typically managed by different profile files.
+In many applications, packages need to be built with several different configurations, typically managed by different profile files.

 .. note::